-Often located over the medial aspect of the ankle (referred to as the gaiter region)
+Often located over the medial aspect of the ankle (referred to as the gaiter region).

 Associated with mild pain

-Clinical signs of arterial disease include:
+Clinical signs of peripheral arterial disease include:

 Varicose veins appear as tortuous dilated superficial veins.
-The location of the varicose vein can help inform you as to which part of the venous system is affected:
+The location of the varicose vein can help inform you as to which part of the venous system is likely to be affected.

 The great saphenous vein originates at the merging of the dorsal vein of the big toe with the dorsal venous arch of the foot.
 After passing in front of the medial malleolus (where it often can be visualized and palpated), it runs up the medial side of the leg (classically known as the trouser seam).
 At the knee, it runs over the posterior border of the medial epicondyle of the femur bone.
 In the proximal anterior thigh 3-4 centimetres inferolateral to the pubic tubercle, the great saphenous vein dives down deep through the cribriform fascia of the saphenous opening to join the femoral vein. ¹

 The small saphenous vein originates at the merging of the dorsal vein of the fifth digit with the dorsal venous arch of the foot.
 From its origin, it courses around the lateral aspect of the foot (inferior and posterior to the lateral malleolus) and runs along the posterior aspect of the leg, where it passes between the heads of the gastrocnemius muscle.
 The small saphenous vein drains into the popliteal vein, at or above the level of the knee joint.² The saphenopopliteal junction (SPJ) is anatomically more variable in position compared to the saphenofemoral junction (SFJ).

 In summary, the great saphenous vein runs all the way up the medialside of the leg and the smallsaphenousvein drains the lateralside of the lowerleg.
 Varicose veins on the buttocks and around the genitals are suggestive of pathology affecting the venous system within the pelvis.

 Assess the temperature of any varicosities:

-Increased temperature can indicate inflammation (e.g. phlebitis)
+Increased temperature is indicative of inflammation (e.g. phlebitis).

 Palpate any visible varicosities:

-Palpate the entire length of each varicosity and ask the patient to let you know if they experience any pain
+Palpate the entire length of each varicosity and ask the patient to let you know if they experience any pain.

-3. Assess for pitting oedema in the limb:
+Assess for pittingoedema in the limb: